SendaRaven/Serial-Communication-with-Nodejs-between-two-devices/Readme.md

 ## Example Serialport integration into two asynchronous node.js applications

 In this example I build 2 standalone node.js applications which communicate asynchronosly and ascii-based via serial ports.
+The scope of this example is very limited only to the show the two before mentioned main cases.
+Thats why it is only startup and immidiate excecution of the programs without user input.
+The time for completion was around 6 hours.

 ### Important Dependencies
 - npm intitialization (npm init)